Indecent Proposal: Remake

 On July 30, 2018, Paramount Players announced that a remake of the film was in development, with the screenplay being written by Erin Cressida Wilson.

 In popular culture

+In the American sitcom Seinfeld, Elaine Benes (Julia Louis-Dreyfus) compares herself to "Demi Moore in Indecent Proposal" in the Season 6 episode "The Secretary".
+In the episode, which aired four years after the movie was released, there is disagreement between George Costanza (Jason Alexander) and Jerry Seinfeld (played by himself) over how to pronounce Moore's given name.

-The animation series The Simpsonss 2002 episode "Half-Decent Proposal" parodies the movie's premise.
+The animation series The Simpsonss 2002 season 13 episode "Half-Decent Proposal" parodies the movie's premise.

-In the television series Mad About You episode, "A Pair of Hearts", during the end credits, the married couple Paul and Jamie Buchman are approached by a man who offers a million dollars to sleep with Jamie.
+In the television series Mad About You episode, "A Pair of Hearts", during the end credits, married couple Paul (Paul Reiser) and Jamie Buchman (Helen Hunt) are approached by a man (Patrick Neil Quinn) who offers a million dollars to sleep with Jamie.
 They immediately reply "Sure!", and, after a quick smooch, Jamie leaves with the man (to the laughter of the audience).

+The British sitcom Peep Show's episode "Conference" interpolates the plot of the film throughout the episode.
+Alan Johnson (Paterson Joseph) meets Big Suze (Sophie Winkleman), the girlfriend of his employee Mark Corrigan (David Mitchell)'s flatmate Jeremy Usbourne (Robert Webb) and finds her attractive.
+Alan then enters Jeremy's room and offers him £530 to sleep with Big Suze.
+Jeremy, while initially hesitant, agrees.
+Jeremy tells Big Suze of the plan and she is horrified by what is being suggested and leaves Jeremy.
+Later on in the episode, Jeremy visits Big Suze's house to apologize and is surprised to find Alan answering the door in a bathrobe.
+It is then revealed that Alan and Big Suze have started dating.
+Towards the end of the episode, Jeremy confronts Alan for the money he feels he has been swindled out of.
+Alan then proceeds to give him £380 that he has in his wallet.

 The TV series Impractical Jokers featured a punishment inspired by the movie in the episode "Indecent Proposal" where Sal Vulcano is forced to ask couples while working as a dance instructor's assistant if they would be willing to meet him in a more passionate setting in exchange for money.